M-J-Robbins/good-email-code/email-code/template.md

 The `<html>` tag defines the document as HTML format, however if the files is saves as `.html` then this is assumed anyway so it's not really needed.
 However what is needed are the attributes set on in.

 ### Lang
-This sets the language of the email, it's important to set as this can affect the way email clients, browsers and screen readers and other assitive technology interpret your content.
+This sets the language of the email, it's important to set as this can affect the way email clients, browsers, screen readers and other assistive technology interpret your content.
 You can use multiple languages in the same email but it's important to only set one as the default.
 After that you can place a lang attribute on any element where the language changes from the default.

+Here I've set `lang="en"` to set the content in English, however you can get more granular if you like and set `en-GB` for British English or `en-US` for American English.

 As email clients often strip the `<html>` element it's also important to set a lang on the [Wrapping element](#wrapping-element).

-Read more on the [w3school lang attribute page](https://www.w3schools.com/tags/att_global_lang.asp).
+Read more on the [w3school lang attribute page](https://www.w3schools.com/tags/att_global_lang.asp), they also have a useful [list of language codes](https://www.w3schools.com/tags/ref_language_codes.asp).

 ## Meta
-There are a number of meta elements that we set here so lets look at them individually.
+There are a number of meta elements set here so lets look at them individually.

 ### charset
 {% highlight html %}